Free State of Prussia: Tensions with the national government

-On 6 October 1926, as had been agreed with Braun some time earlier, Carl Severing resigned as Minister of the Interior, leaving the Minister President the only political heavyweight in the cabinet.
+On 6 October 1926, as had been agreed with Braun some time earlier, Carl Severing resigned as minister of the Interior, leaving Braun the only political heavyweight in the cabinet.
 Severing was succeeded by Albert Grzesinski (SPD).

-There were frequent tensions between the Christian-bourgeois Reich governments and the center-left government in Prussia.
-One practical issue was revenue sharing between the Reich and the states.
-Compensation for the financial harm caused by territorial losses under the terms of the Treaty of Versailles remained a central point of conflict between the Reich and Prussia.
+There were frequent tensions between the Christian-bourgeois national governments and the center-left government in Prussia.
+One practical issue was revenue sharing between the federal government and the states.
+Compensation for the financial harm caused by territorial losses under the terms of the Treaty of Versailles remained a central point of conflict between the national government and Prussia.
 The disputes over the use of flags on Constitution Day in 1927 fell into the realm of symbolic politics, which was important for the citizens' idea of the state.
 Braun announced a boycott of those hotels in Berlin that flew the old imperial black-white-red colors instead of the Republic's black-red-gold.
-When he asked the Reich government to join in the boycott call, Reich Minister of the Interior Walter von Keudell (DNVP) protested against Prussia's "insolence".
+When he asked the national government to join in the boycott call, Minister of the Interior Walter von Keudell (DNVP) protested against Prussia's "insolence".
 The conflict was exacerbated when Prussian Minister of Culture Becker restricted the rights of student self-government at Prussian universities because of the increasing influence of the völkisch movement there.
 When nationally minded student bodies protested against the move, Keudell openly backed them.
-Not least because of these and other conflicts with the Reich Minister of the Interior, Braun became an important integration figure among Social Democrats.
+Not least because of his work in addressing these and other conflicts with Keudell, Braun became an important integration figure among Social Democrats.

 Agricultural policy

 A relic of the feudal past in Prussia was the manorial district.
 Those living on them had no communal right of residence and were subject to the police power invested in the landlords.
 Using groundwork laid by Interior Minister Grzesinski, the Braun government abolished the districts in 1927.
 The change affected 12,000 manorial districts with a combined population of 1.5 million.
-Some remnants of the old conditions did however continue to exist east of the Elbe River (East Elbia).
+Some remnants of the old conditions did, however, continue to exist east of the Elbe River (East Elbia).
 There were many agricultural workers who received part of their wages in kind, such as free housing, food or land use.
-As late as 1928, 83% of the income of an average farm worker in East Prussia consisted of such wages, although the figure was somewhat lower in Silesia and Pomerania.
+As late as 1928, 83% of the income of an average farm worker in East Prussia consisted of such wages; the figure was somewhat lower in Silesia and Pomerania.
 Employers preferred this form of pay because it tied workers more closely to them and made it difficult to verify the accuracy of their wages.

 The situation was different in areas with a population made up predominantly of independent farmers.
-Even so, reservations about politics in rural regions remained strong, as is shown by the emergence of rural protest parties such as the Christian-National Peasants' and Farmers' Party.
-In Schleswig-Holstein, which was characterized not by large landholdings but by farmers, an agrarian protest movement developed toward the end of the 1920s with the Rural People's Movement.
+Even so, political misgivings in rural regions remained strong, as is shown by the emergence of rural protest parties such as the Christian-National Peasants' and Farmers' Party (CNBL) in 1928.
+In Schleswig-Holstein, which was characterized not by large landholdings but by small farmers, an agrarian protest movement developed toward the end of the 1920s with the Rural People's Movement.